-David and Rebecca Chivunga chair our board.
-They have been married for over 60 years.
+David Chivunga is our board Chairperson.
+He has been married to Rebecca Chivunga for over 60 years.
 David is a decendant of Chief Chihota and recently retired from his role as Sabhuku (Chief's Council) in Kaski, Chegutu.
 He is a retired Logistics Professional with over 50years experience in smallholder farming.
 Rebecca comes from a pioneering cotton farming background in Msengezi.
 Rebecca aslo ran a women's group for over 20 years as part of her church leadership team.
 Through this she led and established a number of community and cooperative initiatives.

 David and Rebecca's farms and market gardening projects have produced maize for the commercial market and pumpkins, sweet potatoes, green beans, peanuts, nyimo (Vigna subterranea), tomatoes, rape and onions for local markets in Zimbabwe.

 They continue to run orchards and a small scale dairy holding as part of their farms community outreach.
-This provides mangoes, guavas, peaches, bananas, magaka (Kiwano/african horned cucumber), mazhanje, milk and soured milk to local families for free.
+This provides mangoes, guavas, peaches, bananas, magaka (Kiwano/african horned cucumber), mazhanje, milk and soured milk to local families free of charge.

 Our Board and Executive